nicolasgasco/42_cursus/15_cpp_modules/module_07/README.md

 - Templates

-  - Template functions
+  - Function templates
     - Use a placeholder for any type, e.g. `T max(T x, T y)` where `T` simply stands for a placeholder type
-    - To declare a template function, you have to write before `template<typename T>`
+    - To declare a function template, you have to write before `template<typename T>`
     - You can pass/return the template type by reference too
-    - A template function can be instantiated both implicitly and explicitly
+    - A function template can be instantiated both implicitly and explicitly
       - Explicit: `max<int>(a, b)`
       - Implicit: `max(a, b)`
   - Template structures and classes